theNewbieClub-MAL/gfxEncyclopedia/gfx/cards.md

 ## About cards

 Cards or card editions are a club thing that don’t serve a real purpose, but are rather collectibles that you can for example just save, show off in a blog post on MAL such as in this example here, or display them in your MAL profile, your forum signature, etc. <sup>[1](#fn1)</sup>

 We don't have a definite answer on how it became a thing but it's in a lot of other clubs as well.
 This is just one of them.

-Graphic designers use programs such as Adobe Photoshop, Krita, GIMP, and Paint.NET (or any editing program) to make cards.
+Graphic designers use programs such as Adobe Photoshop, Krita, GIMP, and Paint.NET (or any editing program <!--including Microsoft PowerPoint :o-->) to make cards.

 Members collect them for these vary reasons: